Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease

 \subsubsection{Interpreting biomarker importance}

-To better understand how our model utilizes textual features for image-text alignment, we adopt an attribution method based on Integrated Gradients~\cite{sundararajan2017axiomatic} to interpret the contribution of individual text tokens to our model’s matching scores.
-As shown in Table~\ref{Integrated Gradients}, for a single subject across three disease progression stages, the top contributing words shift notably.
-At the earliest stage, ``vol'',``entorhinal”, and ``size" show high attribution, indicating the model’s focus on volumetric measures.
-In the intermediate stage, the attribution to ``entorhinal”, ``ventricular”, and related biomarkers receive high attribution, reflecting advancing structural changes.
-By the latest stage, tokens such as ``brain" and ``hippocampal" become more prominent among the top contributors, indicating a shift in the model’s focus potentially related to atrophy or disease progression.
-This dynamic pattern in attribution scores highlights that specific biomarkers such as the ``entorhinal" and ``ventricular" are critical indicators across disease progression.
-These results demonstrate that our model’s decisions are closely related to key clinical biomarkers, supporting its relevance and reliability in disease assessment.
+To understand how our model leverages textual features for image-text alignment, we use Integrated Gradients~\cite{sundararajan2017axiomatic} to attribute contributions of individual text tokens to matching scores.
+As shown in Figure~\ref{fig:biomarker_heatmap}, for a single subject across three disease stages, the top contributing words shift: early-stage tokens like ``vol'', ``entorhinal'', and ``size'' highlight volumetric measures; intermediate-stage tokens such as ``entorhinal'' and ``ventricular'' reflect advancing structural changes; and late-stage tokens like ``brain'' and ``hippocampal'' indicate focus on atrophy or progression.
+These results show that the model’s decisions align with key clinical biomarkers, supporting its relevance in disease assessment.